jro31/jethro-codes/_articles/my-story.md

 There had to be more to life than just sitting in classrooms.
 And so rather than going straight off to university like everyone I knew, I decided to take a gap year.

 My plan was simple.
 I was going to work for the first 6 months of this gap year and save every penny that I could.
-Then with the money that I'd saved, I was going to go overseas for the next six months afterwards, and travel to... wherever.
+Then with the money that I'd saved, I was going to go overseas for the next 6 months afterwards, and travel to... wherever.

 So I trained to be a lifeguard, and I got a job at my local swimming pool.
 And you know the great thing about being a lifeguard?

 You just sit there all day and look at water.

-Although it might not be the most engaging work you can do, it isn't stressful, and it isn't physcially challenging.
+Although it might not be the most engaging work, it isn't stressful, and it isn't physcially challenging.

 Of the jobs I'd had in my life up to this point, the first was that I'd delivered newspapers for a couple of years from 13.
 That work's not bad for a 13 year old, but it's not that easy either.
 Dragging around a cart with hundreds of papers in it will wear you out.